 In many businesses, the primary focus is on sales and then customer service.
-Marketing support - such as marketing communications and PR - is often left to administrative assistants or contracted out.
+Marketing support - such as marketing communications and PR - is more likely to be contracted out.

 Managing sales represents a never-ending challenge.
 Many employees are naturally reluctant to sell, so continuous motivation and support is essential.
 Incentive schemes typically form part of this process.

-At the same time, conflicts arise between and within sales.
+Conflicts can arise between departments and within sales.
 Salespeople may be highly rewarded compared to other employees, sparking jealousy.
 Poorly planned incentives can lead to undesirable behaviour (eg excessive discounting to win sales) and unhealthy competition within the team.

 Care needs to be taken with the organisation of other marketing activities.
-Sales people naturally focus on sales (rather than, say, customer service) and other marketing tasks may not attract the attention they should.
-A separate marketing support employee (or department) can help overcome this.
+Salespeople naturally focus on sales (rather than, say, customer service or admin) and other marketing tasks may not attract the attention they should.
+A separate marketing support employee or team can help overcome this.
 Consideration needs to be given to how marketing and sales work together and what recognition marketing employees get for their contribution to performance.